 Throughout the two-year program, students participate in the Conservatory's Contemporary Ensemble and take advanced courses in improvisation, aural skills, communicating about music, and contemporary compositional techniques.
 Additionally, students will receive weekly private lessons in their chosen instrument from renowned faculty members.
 Students are encouraged to audition for and participate in any additional Conservatory ensembles that may enhance their studies in contemporary performance.

-Armed with the myriad skills gained in the program, graduates will be prepared to lead a life in the musical community as performers, composers, teachers, directors, or entrepreneurs.
+With the skills gained in this program, graduates will be prepared to lead a life in the musical community as performers, composers, teachers, directors, or entrepreneurs.